 Introduction to Fungicides

-So, you’d like to protect your tree from a fungal infection.
-You need a fungicide but don’t know the differences between them.
+So, you’d like to protect your tree from a fungal infection but don’t know the differences between them.
 Let’s start with the different kinds of fungicides that are on the market.

 Categories of Fungicides

-Fungicides fall into three general categories: contact, translaminar, and systemic.
+Fungicides fall into two general categories: contact/protectant and systemic.

 Organic and Inorganic